area9innovation/fast/mini/readme.md

 	- Epsilon is probably correctly compiled to TRUE
 	- Add a BExp backend for DOpCode, and add a C++ or Rust backend for BExp and try to use Wasm
+	- Consider to make // and /* an operator in some contexts to capture them

 - Get type inference to work:
   - Type declarations are ignored